HMRC transaction monitoring privacy notice

 HMRC operates Government Gateway on behalf of the government.

 When you log into Government Gateway to access another government department or local authority service HMRC transaction monitoring may collect and process your data while you are using Government Gateway.

 Sometimes you may indirectly use a shared HMRC service.
 Some of our services perform a specific function within someone else’s service.

 HMRC has a shared service to check bank account details are correct.
 Other government departments and local authorities could collect your bank details from you, then check them with our shared service.

 The department or local authority will tell you if they are using an HMRC shared service when you give your bank details using one of our shared services.
 Our transaction monitoring may then collect and process your data while you use that shared service.

 What data we collect and when

-Transaction monitoring records information about you when you are signed into our services.
+Transaction monitoring records information about you when you are using HMRC and shared HMRC services.

 We collect personal data about:

 - the computers, phones or devices you use